Incoming Transfer Students

 • AP credit

-After being admitted to the major, students must maintain a cumulative University of Utah GPA of 2.5 or higher to remain in the Mechanical Engineering program.
+To continue in the major, students must maintain a cumulative University of Utah GPA of 2.5 or higher.
 In addition, students must earn a C or better in major courses, with only one repeat allowed per course.
+Students are also limited on the total number of courses they can repeat.
 Transfer courses count as one attempt.

 How will my credits transfer?